 If you are missing a single tooth or need to have multiple teeth replaced, dental implants are one of the best restorative solutions available.
-Whether a single implant is placed or multiple implants are used to support a bridge or full fixed denture, dental implants are recommended as a secure, long-term solution for tooth replacement.
-Dental implants are designed to provide replacement teeth that function, look, and feel like natural teeth.
+Whether a single restoration is placed or multiple implants are used to support a bridge or full fixed denture, they are recommended as a secure, long-term solution for tooth replacement.
+They are designed to provide replacement teeth that function, look, and feel like natural teeth.
 Patients in Modesto, CA who have lost teeth can regain the ability to eat virtually anything and chew with confidence.
-They also smile proudly knowing that their new dental implants look just like their natural teeth.
+They also smile proudly knowing that their new teeth look just like their natural teeth.

-A dental implant is a prosthetic tooth replacement option that consists of a medical-grade titanium screw that is placed in the jaw and acts just like the missing tooth root.
-Because dental implants are anchored securely in the jaw bone, they provide a sturdy foundation for an artificial tooth or permanent bridge.
-In some cases, dental implants can also be used to attach bridges or fixed dentures to replace multiple teeth.
+Implants are prosthetic tooth replacement options that consist of a medical-grade titanium screw, which is placed in the jaw and acts just like the missing tooth root.
+Because they are anchored securely in the jaw bone, they provide a sturdy foundation for an artificial tooth or permanent bridge.
+In some cases, they can also be used to attach bridges or fixed dentures to replace multiple teeth.

-Another part of the dental implant, called the crown, is fabricated to look just like the original natural tooth and blends seamlessly with the rest of the teeth in the mouth.
-The last piece of the dental implant is called the abutment and acts as a connector piece between the implant screw and the crown.
-Dental implants are so well designed that they mimic the look and feel of natural teeth.
-Dental implants are usually made of a synthetic yet biocompatible material like medical-grade titanium and generally have a porcelain crown.
+Another part, called the crown, is fabricated to look just like the original natural tooth and blends seamlessly with the rest of the teeth in the mouth.
+The last piece is called the abutment and acts as a connector piece between the implant screw and the crown.
+Dental implants are so well-designed that they mimic the look and feel of natural teeth.
+They are usually made of a synthetic yet biocompatible material like medical-grade titanium and generally have a porcelain crown.

 There are multiple considerations that determine candidacy for the placement of dental implants.
-During your initial consultation, your oral surgeon will perform a thorough oral examination, review your medical history, and take X-rays to determine if you are a candidate to receive dental implants.
-For dental implants to successfully take hold, candidates must have proper bone density and have a strong immune system.
-In all cases, dental implants require strict oral hygiene.
-Your oral health may require an additional procedure, such as bone grafting, to achieve successful dental implant placement.
+During your initial consultation, your oral surgeon will perform a thorough oral examination, review your medical history, and take X-rays to determine if you are a candidate.
+For the new teeth to successfully take hold, candidates must have proper bone density and have a strong immune system.
+In all cases, they require strict oral hygiene.
+Your oral health may require an additional procedure, such as bone grafting, to achieve successful placement.

-In order to place one or multiple dental implants, a surgical procedure is necessary to prepare the area to receive dental implants, then place the dental implant in the mouth.
-Following the procedure, a healing period is required for the dental implant to properly fuse with the jaw bone and successfully anchor the screw.
+In order to place new teeth, a surgical procedure is necessary to prepare the area and place the first piece.
+Following the procedure, a healing period is required for the screw to properly fuse with the jaw bone and successfully anchor the screw.
 The abutment may be inserted into the dental implant at the time of surgery or during a follow-up procedure.

 Because implants require surgery, patients are usually administered a local or IV anesthetic and, if necessary, antibiotics to prevent infection following the procedure.
-Like any restoration, dental implants require diligent oral hygiene and proper care to ensure they last as long as possible.
+Like any restoration, they require diligent oral hygiene and proper care to ensure they last as long as possible.

 Some implants fail because patients do not practice good oral hygiene — including flossing and brushing — following the procedure.
-In addition, regular cleanings by a dental professional are required to ensure the success of the implant.
-You should treat your dental implants with the same care as your natural teeth.
+In addition, regular cleanings by a dental professional are required to ensure the success of your new tooth.
+You should treat your implants with the same care as your natural teeth.

 Patients who undergo a dental implant procedure find that the restoration offers a variety of benefits not offered by other forms of dental restoration.
 If you are considering alternative options such as removable partial dentures, fixed bridges, or full-arch dentures, you should consider dental implants as your primary solution to tooth replacement.

-Dental implants offer increased stability, improved facial aesthetics, and improved oral health.
+They offer increased stability, improved facial aesthetics, and improved oral health.
 This long-term solution does not require any of the healthy neighboring teeth to be ground down or damaged, unlike other restorations that require support from adjacent teeth to carry the burden of a bridge.
-Plus, when dental implants are placed, the jaw bone fuses with the implant and maintains a natural, healthy shape and deters any future bone deterioration within the jaw.
+Plus, when they are placed, the jaw bone fuses with the implant and maintains a natural, healthy shape and deters any future bone deterioration within the jaw.
 There are so many benefits to dental implantation.

-If you are interested in learning more about the placement of dental implants and your oral surgery options, we encourage you to contact our office at 209-527-5050.
-Our skilled surgeons would be happy to meet with you for an initial consultation to discuss your needs and develop a treatment plan for the placement of your dental implants.
+If you are interested in learning more, we encourage you to contact our office at 209-527-5050.
+Our skilled surgeons would be happy to meet with you for an initial consultation to discuss your needs and develop a treatment plan for your tooth replacement.